yohannes911/select2/doc/select2.md

 I'm not sure whether the API is of any interest, but here are some thoughts:

 * *Soft synchronization primitive*: I'm not a system/JVM engineer hence I'm not sure, just guess that the API, ie. `volatile` doesn't build upon hardware support (ie. CAS).
 Someone should verify this:-)
 * *Java 1.4- support*: As far as I see the API could be extended to work with earlier Java versions prior to 1.5.
-Since `atomic values` appeared in v.1.5 the API could be useful for earlier Java versions in order to implement lock-free algorithms.
+Since `atomic values` appeared in v.1.5 the API could be useful for earlier Java versions in order to implement lock-free algoritms.
 * *Promising benchmarks*: The early benchmark results are promising:-) (see details below).

 ### Status ###